covcom/205CDE/02 Git/README.md

     ......
 ```

-> C9 Ubuntu virtual machine has Git installed by default.
-If you work on your own computers, make sure you download and install [Git](https://git-scm.com/downloads) first.
+> If you work on your own computers, make sure you download and install [Git](https://git-scm.com/downloads) first.

 Here we are presented with a summary of the available Git commands.